sramalhao/sramalhao/README.md

 # {“Hello world!”} 👋

 Hello!
-I'm **Vitória Ramalhão**, and I’m passionate about leveraging data and sustainability to create impactful solutions.
+I'm **Nikos**, and I’m passionate about leveraging data and sustainability to create impactful solutions.
 With a solid background in biology and experience in data analysis, I'm currently transitioning into a data-driven career, combining my expertise in environmental sciences and technology to drive innovation.

 ## About Me
 - **Educational Background**: Bachelor’s degree in Biology with experience in environmental management and bioeconomy.